gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He hauled on Noxy's collar.
 Choking,
-Noxy let go of the salal bush, grabbed the *tralpa* with both hands, and heaved him up onto the rock beside her even as it tilted beneath her.
+Noxy let go of the salal bush, grabbed the tralpa with both hands, and heaved him up onto the rock beside her even as it tilted beneath her.
-The *tralpa* shoved her out of his way and scrambled up the path for safer ground.
+The tralpa shoved her out of his way and scrambled up the path for safer ground.

 "Go!"
 Private Thokmay let go of her collar.
 Noxy leaped off the rock just as it tipped over and started sliding down the mountain.
-Her momentum carried her three steps forward to trip over the *tralpa*, who was on his knees sobbing in the narrow path.
+Her momentum carried her three steps forward to trip over the tralpa, who was on his knees sobbing in the narrow path.
 He shrieked and wrapped his arms around the trunk of the nearest dwarf spruce.